An interesting letter appeared at Lancaster Online today:

 Non-Amish often suggest ways we can adopt an Amish approach to solve some problem in society (e.g., an Amish-inspired approach to paying for health care).

-Yet the idea of “Amish values” seems it could cover quite a bit – including both religious and cultural aspects.
+Yet the idea of “Amish values” seems it could cover quite a bit – including both religious beliefs and cultural aspects.

 For me, things like humility, family focus, and Christ-centeredness come right to mind.